SC-Networks/evalanche-soap-api-connector/docs/targetgroup.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all targetgroups of a folder
+Retrieve all targetgroups in a folder

 ```